 There are ancient forts turned into luxury accommodations, exclusive retreats in the countryside and fantastic heritage luxury palaces and havelis to feel like a character in One Thousand and One Nights or in a glistening Bollywood movie with glamorous backdrops.

 These are my picks of the best luxury hotels, palaces, forts and resorts in Jaipur and surroundings.
 I promise they will not disappoint, from the Maharaja palaces to the grand developments and even a safari tented camp.
-Here is my list of the best luxury hotels in Jaipur.
+Let’s get down to my list of the best hotels in Jaipur.

 Stay in one of their pool havelis for an extra dose of tranquility and luxury.
 Relax by the pool while the live flute resonates through the space and the birds serenade the afternoon.
 Amanbagh is not only a place to get away from it all, but also an opportunity to get in touch with rural India by the hands of their local guides who will take you on village walks, temple visits and, of course, day trips to the Pink City of Jaipur.

 There is so much to do in the area that you could easily fill a week.
 For extra romance that will make anyone fall in love again, book a chhatri dinner in one of the small pavilion cenotaphs that dot the countryside and enjoy a meal as the sun sets behind the farmland and hills as rural Indian life retires to the homes.
 You can read our full review of Amanbagh, one of the most luxurious hotels in Jaipur.